agentcontest/agentcontest.github.io/2018/index.md

 ------------

 - Six teams have registered for MAPC 2018!
-- [DONE] To register, download the registration [form](registration/registration.pdf) and/or [template](registration/registration.tex) and follow the instructions inside.
+- To register, download the registration [form](registration/registration.pdf) and/or [template](registration/registration.tex) and follow the instructions inside.

 | Team | Affiliation | Members | Language/<br>Platform |
 | -- |